 Ramesh was not interested in this information.
 The old man showed no sign of vacating the chair.
 Ramesh decided to vacate his post and return to his quarters.
 He lived in a single room behind the complex.
 He was about to turn around when he heard footsteps behind him.

 It was Melvin D’costa the society manager.
 D’costa was an Anglo- Indian.
 A remnant of the British Raj.
 The Anglo-Indians spread across India still held on to a few idiosyncrasies of their European forefathers.
-For Melvin D’costa one was that he always insisted on referring to himself as Mr. D’costa and the other was that he always wore a tie.
-India is a hot, humid country and Mumbai is humid the year around.
+For Melvin D’costa one was that he always insisted on referring to himself as Mr D’costa and the other was that he always wore a tie.
+India is a hot, humid country and Mumbai is humid the year-round.
 In Mumbai temperatures at the peak of ‘winter’ hovered in the twenties.
-Wearing a tie in such conditions was a form of self torture.
-Yet Mr. D’costa always wore a tie.
+Wearing a tie in such conditions was a form of self-torture.
+Yet Mr D’costa always wore a tie.
 Day or night, rain or shine there would always be a tie around D’costa’s neck.

 “Good evening Sir!”

 Ramesh had never heard D’costa speak in a tone of deference before.
-In the society office he was always gruff and hostile.
-Yet here he was addressing the old man in tone the very epitome of politeness.
+In the society office, he was always gruff and hostile.
+Yet here he was addressing the old man as the very epitome of politeness.